geekodour/o/content/docs/masterplan.md

 ## How to approach mentioned goals {#how-to-approach-mentioned-goals}

-Since the mentioned [master plan](#master-plan) is just a rough outline.
-When working on something or picking anything up, I need to at-least answer these questions in truthfully.
+When picking any goal, do the following:

+-   Ask:
     -   What exactly do I want to achieve?
     -   How can I measure success?
--   dont
-    -   Assuming nothing will go wrong
-    -   Assuming you know exactly how long each task is going to take
-    -   Assuming you know exactly what to build
-    -   Plan more carefully
-    -   Add a larger margin of error
     -   Am I actively seeking out information about this?
     -   Can I break this down into more manageable parts?
     -   Is this really my goal?
 Or is it just some projection, am I constrained by fears or uncertainties?
     -   What's awesome/dope about this?
     -   What would this look like if it was perfect?
     -   What is that you want to add/change here?
     -   What are some questions I return to related to this area?
+-   Don't(s):
+    -   Assume nothing will go wrong
+    -   Make long term goals if possible
+    -   Estimate time on long term goals
+    -   Assume you know exactly what to build
+    -   Implement anything without thinking real hard
+    -   Plan more carefully if it's a [long term goal](https://lucasfcosta.com/2022/07/15/long-term-plans-dont-work.html).
+    -   Add a larger margin of error on timed tasks
+-   Do(s):
+    -   Try keeping things simple

+## Resources {#resources}

+{{< figure src="/ox-hugo/visa_gaoh.jpg" caption="<span class=\"figure-number\">Figure 1: </span>@visakanv on playing our cards right" >}}

-## Links {#links}
+### Links {#links}

 -   [Emmanuel Quartey | Writing](https://www.quartey.com/goals#library)
 -   [Great Green Wall — The Great Green Wall](https://www.greatgreenwall.org/about-great-green-wall)
 -   [List of common human goals - LessWrong](https://www.lesswrong.com/posts/ZJJH45J6eF2JCSQhW/list-of-common-human-goals)
--   Teslas master plan
--   8000 hours
--   Visa's friendly abs nert meme